Download our Media Kit

 Lisa Stratton

-As the Vice President of Business Development, Lisa is responsible for leading the Business Development team through growth and expansion of Insurance Payer Relationships and Philanthropy across the United States.
+As the Senior Vice President of External Engagement, Lisa is responsible for leading the External Engagement team through growth and expansion of Insurance Payer Relationships and Philanthropy across the United States.
 Lisa comes to CHI with over 25 years of experience in healthcare working with independent physician practices, hospitals and health insurance payers.
 She has a strong background and understanding of Healthcare systems, Physician practice management, revenue cycle management, government reporting for outcome measures, Insurance Payer relationships and Government Entity relationships.
 Lisa is passionate about helping practices to promote health equity and cultivate communities by bringing solutions to access to care for their patients and disrupting inequitable healthcare systems through the Centering Model of care.

 Board Members